-We have two teachers, Lorraine Whaley and Linda Glavin.
-They are both fully certificated RSCDS teachers of Scottish Country Dancing.
+We have one teacher, Lorraine Whaley.
+Fully certificated RSCDS teacher of Scottish Country Dancing.

 The first Monday dance of the year is a free night when anyone interested is welcome.
 If there are sufficient numbers a beginner’s class is run.
 The Canterbury Region runs Beginners, Intermediate & Advanced classes each year.

 We begin dancing again on the first Monday in March.
 New dancers are welcome and tuition is provided.
 Bring a friend!

 Each year schools are run in different places.

 The club’s annual open night dance is usually held on the first Saturday in May commencing at 7:30pm, with a programme of popular dances.
 All dancers welcome!